TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    the strings ``'AF_INET'`` (for a TCP socket), ``'AF_UNIX'`` (for a Unix domain socket) or ``'AF_PIPE'`` (for a Windows named pipe).
 Of these only the first is guaranteed to be available.
-If *family* is ``None`` then the family is inferred from the format of *address*.
+If *family* is ``None`` then the family is inferred kutoka the format of *address*.
 If *address* is also ``None`` then a default is chosen.
 This default is the family which is assumed to be the fastest available.
 See :ref:`multiprocessing-address-formats`.
 Note that if *family* is